johnolinda/relationships-small-group-study/06-conflict.md

 ## What Does God Do to People Who Forsake Him for Something Else?

 Consider a married couple where one partner has an affair.
-This person has betrayed the one to whom he is supposed to be most committed.
+This person has betrayed the one to whom he or she is to be most committed.
 What would you expect the offended spouse to do?
 Would you expect that person to act as if nothing had happened?
 What if the offended spouse said, "Oh, that's okay"?
-Wouldn't you wonder whether that person really cared about the relationship?
-If the offended person was even slightly invested in the marriage, you would expect to see some jealousy and anger over infidelity, wouldn't you?
+Wouldn't you wonder whether that person cared about the relationship?
+If the offended person cared, you would expect to see some jealousy and anger over infidelity.

 So it is with God in James 4:5-6.

 > Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us”?
 But he gives more grace.
 Therefore it says, “God opposes the proud, but gives grace to the humble.”

 When we wander from God, the Spirit he has poured out on us and who now lives in us becomes quite concerned and envious.
-A better way to translate the words *envious* or *jealous* is the word *zealous.* Like the person whose spouse is unfaithful, God is zealous to do whatever it takes to regain the affection of our hearts.
+A better way to translate the words *envious* or *jealous* is the word *zealous.* Like the person whose spouse is unfaithful, God will do whatever it takes to regain our affection.
 He doesn't do this because he needs us; he does this because he loves us.
 When he pursues us and we humble ourselves and return to him, he pours out even more grace!

 **DISCUSSION QUESTION:** *Based on what we have learned so far in this class, what do you think God uses to regain our affections?
 (Other people!)*